mastermercury18/uniqorn/README.md

 ## Supported Optical Elements

-FresaVerse supports a wide range of optical elements for quantum photonic circuit design.
+uniqorn supports a wide range of optical elements for quantum photonic circuit design.
 These elements are categorized based on which frameworks support them.

 ### Elements Supported by Both Frameworks